xaamin/unstated-enhancer/docs/unstated-persist.md

 // ...
 Yor component code as always
 ```

-To persist the state in containers you must provide a persist key inside the container class
+To persist the state iof your containers you must provide a `persist` key inside the container class definition.

 ```js